jakerella/jquery-mockjax/CONTRIBUTING.md

 ### RUN THE TESTS ###

 Due to the need to load some of the proxy files asynchronously, you'll need to view the test files over HTTP.
-You can do some initial testing with PhantomJS using the Grunt task, but you should also test in (multiple) browsers!
+You can do some initial testing with Chrome headless using the Grunt task, but you should also test in (multiple) browsers!

 #### To run from Grunt...